 Find your inner home chef.
 Create a dish that is your 'home meal' - one that is your staple, what you're known for, one that you've experimented with, adjusted, perfected, and everyone seems to love.
 You can do it!

 There's something fantastically whimsical about old fashioned candy.
 Experiment with old school treats like peppermints and toffee - the kids will love you!

 Maybe it's with your favourite spirit or a liqueur you've always been curious about - try your hand at a new cocktail and invite the friends over for some serious sampling.

 9. Shuck an Oyster

 Invite over friends for a dinner party, lay out six oysters for each person, and watch everyone be amazed by your skills.
-You can do it.
-Need some help?
+Or not.
+Shucking oysters is pretty darn hard.
+But we believe you can do it!
+Okay, need some help?
 Check out our Oysters 101 Guide.

 10. Go Beyond Sushi

 Whether it’s seaweed snacks, Onigiri, Japanese pickles, or Okonomiyaki - go beyond sushi and dive into more traditional and authentic dishes.
-Chef Yoshimi Daido, culinary instructor in Tokyo will help guide the way.
 Go on and eat a Japanese dish that you can’t pronounce.